 I write this truth though lies may rob my sight:

 No world has seen a lovely yet more fair;

-Never a purer heart did grace god’s light,
+Never a purer soul did grace god’s light,

 Nary an angel could here so compare.